chvvkrishnakumar/BuildBot-Contacts-App/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-## Available Options
+## Repository and deployment
-Deployed the site using Netlify

-you can visit this link to see output (https://krishnacontacts.netlify.app/) this will be expired in 30days
+You can find the repository on Github(https://github.com/chvvkrishnakumar/BuildBot-Contacts-App) Deployed the site using Netlify you can visit this link to see output (https://krishnacontacts.netlify.app/) this will be expired in 30days